-The most westerly AP within East Lothian containing its largest settlement of Musselburgh.
+- 14.23 The most westerly AP within East Lothian containing its largest settlement of Musselburgh.
 This area benefits from close proximity to the adjoining City of Edinburgh Council, with frequent railway and bus services to/from the centre and suburbs.
 It also adjoins Midlothian Council area, providing further links westward.
-The Musselburgh AP contains Queen Margaret University to the north of the A1, where most of the urban development is contained.
-To the south is more dispersed and rural with small settlements such as Whitecraig.

-Musselburgh town centre is vibrant with the High Street providing a range of employment in the form of retail, hospitality, financial services etc.

-The Musselburgh AP has the strategic mixed-use site of Old Craighall within it, which is the largest allocated site of the LDP 2018.
+The Musselburgh AP contains Queen Margaret University (QMU) to the north of the A1, where most of the urban development is contained.
+To the south is more dispersed and rural with small settlements such as Whitecraig. - 14.24 Musselburgh town centre is vibrant with the High Street providing a range of employment in the form of retail, hospitality, financial services etc. - 14.25 The Musselburgh AP has the strategic mixed-use site of Old Craighall within it, which is the largest allocated site of the LDP 2018.
 The area has become known as the Edinburgh Innovation Park, with the Innovation Hub to be located adjacent to QMU.
-The Innovation Hub will allow a cluster of commercial innovation and tech-based enterprises to co-locate, providing research and other benefits.
+Construction started in late 2023 for the 7,200 sqm Innovation Hub that will allow a cluster of commercial innovation and tech-based enterprises to colocate, providing research and other benefits.
 The site will provide serviced and fitted commercial laboratory and office space for food & drink and high growth tech and innovation-based businesses.
-With hundreds of new homes to be built beside the Innovation Park, significant employment opportunities will exist for the new residents.
+With hundreds of new homes to be built beside the Innovation Park, significant employment opportunities will exist for the new residents. - 14.26 Another allocated site in the Musselburgh AP is the PROP MH10/MH11 Wallyford expansion.

-Another allocated site in the Musselburgh AP is the PROP MH10/MH11 Wallyford expansion.
-This will provide hundreds of new homes as well as new educational establishment, and a new centre for the settlement of Wallyford.

-Using the SIMD data, areas exist within the Musselburgh AP that are within the 20% most deprived in Scotland.
+Development of this site is progressing rapidly and once complete the PROP MH10/MH11 will provide hundreds of new homes as well as new educational establishment, and a new centre for the settlement of Wallyford. - 14.27 Using the SIMD data, areas exist within the Musselburgh AP that are within the 20% most deprived in Scotland.
 These are located in the north of Musselburgh and the centre of Wallyford.
 The level of deprivation has worsened since the 2016 dataset was completed as these areas were not previously within the 20% most deprived decile.